Naba321/Ecstasy2025/README.md

 - **CSS3** - Styling and animations
 - **JavaScript** - Interactive elements

+## 🚀 Live Demo
+The website is live!
+Check it out here: [Ecstasy 2025](https://cit.ac.in/ecstasy2025/index.html)

 ## 🚀 Getting Started
 ### Prerequisites
 Ensure you have a web browser installed.